Andrew Nicholson (basketball)

-Andrew Fabian Nicholson (born December 8, 1989) is a Canadian professional basketball player for the Bay Area Dragons of the EASL.
-He played college basketball for St. Bonaventure University before being drafted 19th overall in the 2012 NBA draft by the Orlando Magic.
+Andrew Fabian Nicholson (born December 8, 1989) is a Canadian professional basketball player for the Daegu KOGAS Pegasus of the Korean Basketball League (KBL).
+He played college basketball for the St. Bonaventure Bonnies before being selected by the Orlando Magic with the 19th overall pick in the 2012 NBA draft.

 High school career

-Nicholson was a late bloomer when it came to basketball; he did not start playing until he was a high school junior, and due to a broken ankle, he missed the entire summer circuit prior to his senior season.
-For Nicholson, baseball was his first passion but as he grew in size and athleticism, he chose the game of basketball.
-Nicholson only gained recognition in his senior and 5th year.
+Nicholson did not start playing until he was a high school junior.
+Due to a broken ankle, he missed the entire summer circuit prior to his senior season.
+Nicholson gained recognition in his senior and 5th year.
 He was named to the Toronto Star High School All-Stars in 2007 and 2008, and was also named MVP of five different tournaments.

 College career

 Freshman year

 As a freshman at St. Bonaventure in 2008–09, Nicholson earned Atlantic 10 Rookie of the Year honours after winning the A-10 Rookie of the Week award a program record six times.
 He also earned CollegeHoopsNet.com Freshman All-American team honours.
 He made 25 starts out of 30 games played and led all freshmen nationally in field goal percentage (.602) and blocks (81).
 He averaged 12.5 points and 6.0 rebounds in 25.1 minutes per game.